cosminbasca/cleanmymac/README.md

 # cleanmymac
-simple command line utility to clean my mac
+A simple command line tool to clean old stuff from your mac This is work in progress, use at your own risk!